tuankhoin/server-system-learning/README.md

 `host1 UNREACHABLE!` | By default, the system will use the username `root` while your username is not `root`. | [ansible_user](#edit) or add `--become-user <username>` flag to the command
 Same as above | The server to connect to has password, and you have not set it to plug the password in. | [ansible_password](#edit), or add `--ask-password`/`--ask-become-password` flag to the command to manually type in password.
 All .yaml related errors | They are mostly syntax errors.
 Your writing is probably not legal YAML and needs to check up. | [yamllint](#lint)
 `Authentication or permission failure.
-In some cases,...` | By default your tmp directory is probably put elsewhere | [See this](https://github.com/ansible/ansible/issues/43830#issuecomment-450808102)
+In some cases,...` | By default your tmp directory is probably put elsewhere. | Modify `ansible.cfg`.[Source.](https://github.com/ansible/ansible/issues/43830#issuecomment-450808102)

 Solution includes: